twa73/phys_proj/README.md

 Syntax: a is the length of the well, and N = \[i,j] where i and j are quantum numbers.

 sample1.pdf is generated using squareWell(1,\[2 3]).
-This plots the first and second excited states, meaning a = 2 and b = 3.
+This plots ,in a box of length 1, the first and second excited states, meaning a = 2 and b = 3.